The following story involves a rather fascinating (to me) repair job that I’m quite impressed that I could do and that’s both easy and inexpensive.

 You then carefully remove each one with a screwdriver (I found it easier to use needle-nose pliers).
 Once removed you look closely at it where you’ll notice it has a number stamped into it.
 There are eight such tumblers and each one can be stamped with a number from one to four.
 In my case the original tumblers also included the letter C. Thus the possibilities would be C1, C2, C3 or C4.
 You then write down this number on a sheet they provide.
 The sheet has a large version of a key printed on it with eight boxes corresponding to the location of the tumbler on the cylinder.
 Once you jot down all eight numbers you disassemble the new unit and replace its tumblers with other tumblers (the set they send includes five of each number plus whatever comes in the new cylinder).
 You just need to make sure you put the right numbered tumbler into the right slot.

-When you’re done, like magic, the new cylinder accepts your old keys and you just put that into the vehicle, replace all the covers and you’re done.
+When you’re done, like magic, the new cylinder accepts your old keys.

 The whole experience felt a bit like a puzzle and like cracking a safe.
 The print on the old tumblers was tiny and worn making them very hard to see.
 I had to take pictures of each one with my phone and then zoom in to read them.
 I also managed to put the bottom tumblers in the top and the top ones in the bottom (four on each side) and, of course, that won’t work.
 If you manage to do that, when you try to re-insert the core of the cylinder back into its outer sleeve, it won’t go.